This post may contain affiliate links. Please see my advertiser disclosure for more details.

 If you look closely, I clustered the coins around magnet maps of the respective country.
 So for instance, the French Francs surround a map of France, the British pounds surround a map of England, etc.

 I wanted the maps displayed so that people would be able to tell easily where the coins were from.
 In many cases, it’s not immediately clear from looking at the coin.
 In case you’re interested, I ordered the map magnets from XOHandworks on Etsy.
+(Update October 2018: it looks like XOHandworks is now shut down on Etsy.
+Here are some other Etsy sellers that have map magnets: Tanner Glass and Luv4Sams)

 Like I mentioned, this project is from several years ago, so I don’t have any photos detailing the steps I took to complete the project.
 But, it was very straightforward, so hopefully some text-based instructions will work just fine!